L0renZ121/bhai/README.md

 **Optical and Infrared Telescopes**: Large telescopes such as the Very Large Telescope (VLT), Keck Observatory, and the Hubble Space Telescope track stellar orbits around suspected black holes.
 The precise monitoring of stars orbiting Sagittarius A* at our galaxy's center provided definitive evidence for a 4-million-solar-mass black hole and earned the 2020 Nobel Prize in Physics.

 **Spectroscopic Analysis**: High-resolution spectroscopy measures Doppler shifts in emission lines from accretion disks, allowing astronomers to determine orbital velocities and infer black hole masses.
 This technique is essential for confirming black hole candidates in X-ray binary systems.

-### Studies and Applications in Nepal

-While Nepal does not currently have dedicated black hole research facilities, several universities and research institutions contribute to theoretical astrophysics and computational modeling.
-The advancement of educational programs in physics and astronomy at institutions like Tribhuvan University helps prepare the next generation of astrophysicists.

-Nepalese researchers can collaborate internationally through remote access to observational data from global telescopes and gravitational wave observatories.
-The development of computational physics capabilities and participation in international research networks allows contributions to black hole studies through theoretical work and data analysis.

-Additionally, Nepal's high-altitude locations offer potential sites for future optical and radio astronomy facilities, which could contribute to multi-wavelength observations of black holes and other astrophysical phenomena.
-Educational outreach programs help bring cutting-edge astrophysics to students and the public, inspiring interest in fundamental cosmic questions.

 ---